jung235/pydiffuser/README.md

 - `get_real_time`

 The above methods are defined in both `Trajectory` and `Ensemble` to enhance transparency.
-Using the methods of `Trajectory`, the statistical analysis of [single-particle trajectory](https://en.wikipedia.org/wiki/Single-particle_trajectory) can be accelerated.
+Using `Trajectory`, the statistical analysis of [single-particle trajectory](https://en.wikipedia.org/wiki/Single-particle_trajectory) can be accelerated.

 ### Configuration

-We introduce a configuration file to deal with extensive parameter manipulation.
+We introduce a configuration to deal with extensive parameter manipulation.
 For instance, see [`config.json`](https://github.com/jung235/pydiffuser/blob/main/docs/features/configs/config.json), which contains all parameters demanded to instantiate `pydiffuser.ActiveBrownianParticle`.
-Every JSON file of the configurations listed in [CLI](#cli) can be obtained as follows:
+Every JSON of the configurations listed in [CLI](#cli) can be obtained as follows:

 ```python
 import pydiffuser as pyd